The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 == Description ==

-This plugin provides functionality that enhances your WordPress experience when using NGINX-on-cPanel.
+This plugin enhances your WordPress experience with NGINX-on-cPanel (ea-nginx).

+Built for our Managed Server clients, we've open-sourced it so others can enjoy it too!

+We plan to add further features as clients & the community request it.
+Check the FAQ.

 == Frequently Asked Questions ==

-= Does the plugin allow me to purge the NGINX User Cache for an account? =
+= Does the plugin allow me to purge the NGINX User Cache? =

 Yes, it does!
 This can be done easily via the button in the admin top bar.

-= Does the plugin allow me to disable or enable NGINX User Caching? =
+= Does it allow me to disable or enable NGINX User Caching? =

 Yes!
 You can disable or enable the cache from the top admin bar.

+= Can I request functionality to be added into the module? =

+Yes!
+Simply raise an Issue/PR on the [GitHub repository](https://github.com/LEOPARD-host/TNC-Toolbox-for-WordPress/issues).

 == Installation ==